musadikpeerzade-create/AI_vs_Real_Image_Classifier_V2/README.md

 # 🧠 AI-Generated vs Real Image Classifier – V2.1 (96.34% Accuracy)

-This project builds a deep learning model that classifies whether an image is *AI-generated* or *real, using a custom Convolutional Neural Network (CNN) built in **PyTorch*.
+This project builds a deep learning model that classifies whether an image is *AI-generated* or *real*, using a custom Convolutional Neural Network (CNN) built in *PyTorch*.
 It includes a full web UI interface built with *Flask*, allowing real-time predictions directly from a browser.

 ---